ttalvitie/tinygeom2d/README.md

 // The result is undefined if a = b or c = d. bool angleLT(Point a, Point b, Point c, Point d);

+// Returns Euclidean distance between two points as a double-precision floating
+// point number.
+Used for shortest path lengths because comparing sums of
+// Euclidean distances is complicated and expensive. double distance(Point a, Point b);

 }

 // Make it possible to use std::unordered_set<Point>.